melansonS/habit-calendar/README.md

 ## Usage

-Feel free to sign up for your own account or use the provided demo credentials.
-In order to prevent checking days off in advance, or retroactively filling in all the days you may have missed, you can only update one day at a time.
+Feel free to sign up for your account or use the demo credentials.
+To prevent checking days off in advance or retroactively filling in all the days you may have missed; you can only update one day at a time.
 Be sure to check off each day on the day if you want to grow your streak.

 #### Credentials: